1. INTRODUCTION

 • The Financial Action Task Force (FATF) 40 Recommendations

-• The Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA), Canada — applicable to WeCopy Fintech Inc.
+• The Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA), Canada

-• FINTRAC regulatory guidance — applicable to WeCopy Fintech Inc.
+• FINTRAC regulatory guidance

 • Applicable EU, UK, and international AML/CTF standards

-2. ABOUT THE COMPANIES
+2. ABOUT THE COMPANY

 The Company does not establish any fiduciary, client, or investment relationship with users.
+The Company does not act as a bank, broker, investment adviser, money transmitter, or custodian.

 3. SCOPE